I battled with whether to post my story of anxiety here.

 I put my things in storage and up and left everything behind.

-The following months I really didn’t take care of myself.
+In the following months I really didn’t take care of myself.
 I wasn’t sleeping well, I was drinking far too much alcohol and caffeine and was not eating healthily at all.
 But I was buzzing.
 I felt great.
 I had met Steffan shortly after moving, I had a new job and I was closer to my family.
 My grandparents were out of the hospital and I had a fresh start.
 I was so happy.

 I didn’t stop to think about the fact that I hadn’t really dealt with anything that had happened over the summer.
 The arguments, solicitor appointments, stress and sleepless nights as well as constant worry.
 I just drank alcohol, took caffeine tablets daily as I was so tired, had fun, didn’t sleep well and kept going.